rbenv/rbenv-vars/README.md

     GEM_PATH=$GEM_PATH:/u/shared/gems

-You may also specify that a variable should **only** be set if it is not already defined:
+You may also have conditional variable assignments, such that a variable will **only** be set if it is not already defined or is blank:

     JAVA_OPTS?=-server -Xmx768m -Xms768m -Xmn128m -Xss20m

+results in:

+    [[ -z "$JAVA_OPTS" ]] && export JAVA_OPTS='-server -Xmx768m -Xms768m -Xmn128m -Xss20m'

 In the above case, `JAVA_OPTS` will only be set if `$JAVA_OPTS` is currently empty (ie, if `-z "$JAVA_OPTS"` is true).